anp/lolbench/README.md

 * the benchmark crate, including the generated targets under `bin` and `test`
 * changes to `registry.toml`
+* changes to `.circleci/config.yml`

-CI will ensure that all benchmarks still build on your PR, you don't need to run the test target for every benchmark crate locally.
+CI will ensure that all other benchmarks still build on your PR, you don't need to run the test target for every benchmark crate locally.

 ## CPU Shielding